 Area of Specialization: Rachael Goodman is a PhD candidate in anthropology.
 For her dissertation she is researching how villagers and NGO staff members in Uttarakhand, India reshape NGO projects as they are implemented to meet the different goals of villagers, local-level staff members, project planners at NGO headquarters, and the NGO’s donors.
 Although NGO projects rarely unfold as any of these groups expect, they all continue to participate and herresearch aims to find out why – what exactly are projects able to do on the ground.
 Preliminary research for this project was supported by a grant from the Center for South Asia.
 This spring she will return to India for a year of research supported by a Fulbright-Hays fellowship.

-Area of Specialization: Gregg is currently a PhD candidate in the Archaeology section of the Department of Anthropology at UW-Madison, He is currently completing his dissertation under the guidance of Professor J. M. Kenoyer and serving as a Teaching Assistant for Anthropology 100: General Anthropology.
-His dissertation focuses on the production technologies and variability of inscribed steatite seals of the Indus or Harappan civilization (2600-1900 BCE), south Asia’s earliest urban society and one of the oldest known in the entire world.
-Using innovative complementary methods including experimental and ethnoarchaeological studies, formal stylistic and metric analysis, and scientific studies of seals, he is fingerprinting groups of seals that would have been produced in different workshops throughout the Indus.
-These data are being used to evaluate current models of Indus social and political organization and control, which remain poorly understood and contested.
+Area of Specialization: Gregg is currently a PhD candidate in the Archaeology section of the Department of Anthropology at UW-Madison.
+He is currently completing his dissertation under the guidance of Professor J. M. Kenoyer and serving as a Teaching Assistant for Anthropology 100: General Anthropology.
+His dissertation focuses on the production technologies and variability of inscribed steatite seals of the Indus or Harappan civilization (2600-1900 BCE), South Asia’s earliest urban society and one of the oldest known in the entire world.
 Gregg’s research has taken him to Pakistan and India on multiple occasions, where he has excavated at several Harappan sites, conducted experimental research and artifact analysis, and worked with stone carvers to model sources of variation in Indus carving techniques.
 Upon completing his dissertation he plans to pursue a career as a university instructor focusing on south Asian archaeology.

 Area of Specialization: Joy Johnson received her MA last spring in the History of South Asia.
 She is now continuing her PhD studies in the U.S. History program, studying South Asian Americans as they have responded to developments in U.S. education policy.
 Her research also looks at associations formed in the U.S. around various South Asian identities and at the transnational applications of conceptions of “Indian” history.